keybase/client/go/saltpack/specs/saltpack_encryption.md

 # Saltpack Binary Encryption Format

 **Changelog**
+- 13 Jan 2015
+  - Hardcode nonces that are used with ephemeral keys.
 - 11 Jan 2015
   - Authenticate the entire header in every payload packet, and use HMAC for authentication instead of the dicey crypto_box hack.